Skip to main content

 • Skip Empty Clusters

-• Hides cluster intervals with no meaningful trade activity
+• Hides cluster intervals without meaningful trade activity

 Top-Right Controls

-In the top-right corner of the widget, you can find quick controls for depth navigation and display.
+In the top-right corner of the widget, you can find quick controls for depth navigation and price aggregation.

 Click the centering icon to bring the spread back to the center.
 Use it when: